 Identification of Unmet Needs.
 The community needs assessment activities for the upcoming year are guided by the primary goal of estimating the unmet needs for older adult services in El Dorado County.
-The Information and Assistance (I&A) program will analyze program data to determine gaps in services and prepare biannual unmet needs reports to advise the Commission on Aging and assist in the determination of program and funding priorities.
-Issues of most concern in the aging community, including accessibility to needed services and affordable housing, will also be assessed.
-Changing and emerging needs of the aging population require ongoing learning for all AAA staff, who, to be of most assistance to those served, will be surveyed to determine training needs in an effort to build the full range of competencies essential to effectively serve older adults and family caregivers.
+The Information and Assistance (I&A) program will continue to analyze program data to determine gaps in services and prepare biannual unmet needs reports to advise the Commission on Aging and assist in the determination of program and funding priorities.

 Measuring Client Satisfaction.
 Determination of consumers' perception of awareness of services, ease of access, and quality of service delivery will be priority for the upcoming fiscal year.
 Client satisfaction will be assessed at three community focal points utilizing the AAA's active client base to gather baseline expectation and perception data as well as service preferences.
-The Information and Assistance program will measure referral outcomes and gaps in services.
+I&A will measure referral outcomes and gaps in services.